-On May 6, 2013, the company entered into an at-the-market, or ATM, equity program with four sales agents in which the company may from time to time offer and sell shares of common stock having an aggregate offering price of up to \$150.0 million.
+On May 6, 2013, we entered into an at-the-market, or ATM, equity program with four sales agents that authorized the sale of up to \$150.0 million of shares of our common stock.
+We completed \$150.0 million of issuances under such ATM program on May 21, 2015.
+On May 27, 2015, we entered into a new ATM equity program with five sales agents in which we may, from time to time, offer and sell shares of our common stock having an aggregate offering price of up to \$250.0 million.

 The sales of shares of the company's common stock made through the ATM equity program are made in "at-the-market" offerings as defined in Rule 415 of the Securities Act.
-As of March 31, 2015, the company has issued 3,505,319 shares of common stock at a weighted average price per share of \$34.22 for gross cash proceeds of \$119.9 million.
+As of June 30, 2015, the company has issued 4,597,445 shares of common stock at a weighted average price per share of \$35.75 for gross cash proceeds of \$164.3 million under the ATM programs.
 The company intends to use the net proceeds to fund development or redevelopment activities, repay amounts outstanding from time to time under our amended and restated credit facility or other debt financing obligations, fund potential acquisition opportunities and/or for general corporate purposes.
-As of March 31, 2015, the company had the capacity to issue up to an additional \$30.1 million in shares of common stock under the ATM equity program.
+As of June 30, 2015, the company had the capacity to issue up to an additional \$235.7 million in shares of common stock under the active ATM equity program.
 Actual future sales will depend on a variety of factors including, but not limited to, market conditions, the trading price of the company's common stock and the company's capital needs.
-The company has no obligation to sell the remaining shares available for sale under the ATM equity program.
+The company has no obligation to sell the remaining shares available for sale under the active ATM equity program.

-On September 12, 2014, the company entered into a common stock purchase agreement with Insurance Company of the West ("ICW"), a California corporation which is an insurance company majority owned and controlled by Ernest Rady, the Executive Chairman of the company's board of directors.
+On September 12, 2014, the company entered into a common stock purchase agreement with Insurance Company of the West, or ICW, a California corporation which is an insurance company majority owned and controlled by Ernest Rady, the Executive Chairman of the company's board of directors.
 The purchase agreement provided for the sale by the company to ICW, in a private placement, of 400,000 shares of its common stock at a purchase price of \$33.76 per share, resulting in gross proceeds to the company of approximately \$13.5 million.
 The price per share paid by ICW was equal to the closing price of a share of the company's common stock on the New York Stock Exchange on the date of the purchase agreement.
 These shares were registered on February 6, 2015 by virtue of the company's filing of a prospectus supplement to its universal shelf registration statement on Form S-3 filed on February 6, 2015.